 Yes.
 The freezer.

-Not because that’s vital step, but because it’s exceptionally hot outside and I don’t do woodworking in the house!
+Not because that’s a vital step, but because it’s exceptionally hot outside and I don’t do woodworking in the house!

 Then I carefully used a saw to begin roughing out my design: